SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformarrayCsv"></a>
 # **transformarrayCsv**
-> Base64NDArrayBody transformarrayCsv(deploymentName, transformName, opts)
+> Base64NDArrayBody transformarrayCsv(deploymentName, versionName, transformName, opts)

 Takes a batch input arrays and transforms it